RocketRace/setver/README.md

 ## Implementations (the apostles)

-* [`setver`](https://crates.io/crates/setver), a 🦀 Rust 🦀 crate by [kleines Filmröllchen](https://github.com/kleinesfilmroellchen) — Unfortunately, crates.io has not yet acquiesced the revolutionary nature of of SetVer and instead oppressively forces SemVer for its crates 😔
+* [`setver`](https://crates.io/crates/setver), a 🦀 Rust 🦀 crate by [kleines Filmröllchen](https://github.com/kleinesfilmroellchen) — Unfortunately, crates.io has not yet acquiesced the revolutionary nature of SetVer and instead oppressively forces SemVer for its crates 😔

 --------